vogelb/jee-devpack-win/README.md

-# Eclipse / Wildfly based Java Enterprise Dev Pack for Windows
+# Eclipse / TomEE based Java Enterprise Dev Pack for Windows

-This is a Java EE / Eclipse / Wildfly [DevPack](http://blog.tknerr.de/blog/2014/10/09/devpack-philosophy-aka-works-on-your-machine/) for windows.
+This is a Java EE / Eclipse / TomEE [DevPack](http://blog.tknerr.de/blog/2014/10/09/devpack-philosophy-aka-works-on-your-machine/) for windows.
 It includes standard packages needed to develop in such an environment.

 ## General Idea